CyVerse-learning-materials/R4R/journal/journal_10sept2024.md

 ### Rose:
 The highlight from the previous FOSS session, such as something you found particularly interesting.
 This could also be something you're excited to implement now.

+I like the introduction to open science, specially thinking about how open science can increase the scope of a journal publication.
+It was useful to know how journals administrate their sharing policies, going form open to subscription based publications.
+It was also cool to learn about the review process and alternatives to the orthodox anonnymous reviewrs system.

 ### Bud:
 Something that you are looking forward to digging into deeper.
 This could also be ideas on how to apply concepts to your current or future research projects.